Buhari Mourns Gorbachev, Says He Was a Courageous Reformer

 Deji Elumoye in Abuja

-Reacting to the death of Gorbachev at 91 on Tuesday, President Buhari, in a release issued by his spokesman, Mallam Garba Shehu, said “the late Gorbachev was a remarkable gentleman whose reformist agenda had fundamentally changed the Soviet society through his policy of Perestroika and Glasnost, both of which set the stage for economic and political transformation of his own country and that of others in the defunct Soviet Union.”
+Reacting to the death of Gorbachev at 91 on Tuesday, Buhari, in a statement issued by his spokesman, Mallam Garba Shehu, said, “the late Gorbachev was a remarkable gentleman whose reformist agenda had fundamentally changed the Soviet society through his policy of Perestroika and Glasnost, both of which set the stage for economic and political transformation of his own country and that of others in the defunct Soviet Union.”

-He stressed that, although Gorbachev’s political career was consumed by those reforms, history and posterity will be kind to him for placing the interests of the Soviet people above his own ambition.
+He stressed that, although Gorbachev’s political career was consumed by those reforms, history and posterity would be kind to him for placing the interests of the Soviet people above his own ambition.

 According to him, “the impact of Gorbachev’s legacy was not limited to the former Soviet Union, but it also affected the wider world, such as his voluntary dissolution of the Warsaw Pact military alliance in pursuit of permanent peace in the world.”

-President Buhari said “we cannot forget in a hurry how Gorbachev advocated for the destruction of nuclear weapons by both the former Soviet Union and the United States during his meeting with Ronald Reagan.”
+Buhari added: “We cannot forget in a hurry how Gorbachev advocated for the destruction of nuclear weapons by both the former Soviet Union and the United States during his meeting with Ronald Reagan.”